 Hue is the visible colour of a diamond, and the primary hue of champagne diamonds is brown.
 Secondary hues that enhance the primary hue or do not detract from it add value.
 The secondary hue of champagne diamonds is yellow, pink or orange.
 Champagne diamonds with no secondary hues are notorious for their rarity and are usually sold at various auctions.

 Saturation refers to the intensity of the colour, while tone refers to how light or dark the colour is.

-Since “the champagne diamond” is a marketing term, the GIA does not use it on a grading report.
+Since the “champagne diamond” is a marketing term, the GIA does not use it on a grading report.
 They classify lighter champagne diamonds by letter grade, and as the shades get darker, stones are classified according to the fancy colour diamonds scale.

 Since the Argyle Mine is “the creator” of champagne diamonds, it carries its own grading system for these stones, ranging from C1 to C7.
-C1 – C2 are considered light champagne colours, C3 – C4 are medium colours, C5 – C6 are dark colours, and C7 is the darkest colour which is referred to as Cognac diamonds.
+C1 – C2 are considered light champagne colours, C3 – C4 are medium colours, C5 – C6 are dark colours, and C7 is the darkest colour referred to as cognac diamonds.
 Cognac diamonds come with a deep orange hue and are the most expensive variety of champagne diamonds.

 Evaluating the Clarity and Cut of Champagne Diamonds

 The clarity of champagne diamonds is graded the same way as that of colourless stones.
 The fewer inclusions, the higher the clarity grade.